Swarovski 65-mm HD Scopes

 We probably ought to tell you how much a 65-mm Swarovski scope costs.
 Swarovski

 65 HD scopes aren’t cheap.
-The aluminum models cost
+The angled and straight models (ATS and STS respectively) scopes cost

 That being said, perhaps we should refer you back to the paragraphs where we discussed